Located in: Queen Victoria Market

 I think the market dropped off about 20 per cent, and it hasn’t really recovered since.

-I don’t think we promote and expose how lucky we are in Melbourne to have six working markets within one city.
+I don’t think we promote how lucky we are in Melbourne to have six working markets within one city.
 The Queen Victorian Market, Prahran, Dandenong, South Melbourne, Preston and Footscray.
+It’s amazing.

 So, especially with these multinational companies coming in, markets need to be protected a lot more.
 Embracing markets is a way that people can feel good about buying fresh produce.